 Many patients experience occasional episodes of atrial fibrillation during the first three months after left atrial catheter ablation even though they continue to take medications.
 This is because it may take three months for the scars to develop and the procedure to take full effect.
 But for most patients, this post-procedure atrial fibrillation will eventually go away.

 When will I know if the procedure worked?
 And when can I stop my medications?

 After three months, you will have a follow-up appointment, and we will reassess how well you have responded to the treatment.
 At that point, we will make decisions about continuing your blood thinners and heart rhythm-controlling medicines.

-Will I have to do the procedure more than once?
+Will I have to have more than one catheter ablation?